ajoberstar/reckon/README.md

 Reckoned version 1.3.0-milestone.1
 ```

-#### Reading scope from commit messages
+### Reading scope from commit messages

-If you want the scope to inferred in a more automated way, consider making use of a commit message convention.
+If you want the scope to infer in a more automated way, consider making use of a commit message convention.
 This sections describes the out-of-the-box convention supported by Reckon.
 Others are possible by customizing the `scopeCalc` further.

 If your `scopeCalc` includes `calcScopeFromCommitMessages()`, the commit messages between your "base normal" (previous final release) and the current `HEAD` are parsed for SemVer indicators.